Robust Universal Braiding with Non-semisimple Ising Anyons: Introduction

 To establish universality, we adapt an iterative algorithm originally developed by Reichardt~\cite{Reichardt_2005} and extended by Cui et al.\ \cite{Cui-leak} to the affine braid representations relevant in our non-semisimple setting.
 While Reichardt's method provides efficient gate compilation in certain semisimple scenarios, our extension yields universality without general efficiency guarantees.
-Nevertheless, for some values of $\alpha$, we recover efficient constructions, highlighting the range of possibilities afforded by the non-semisimple structure.
+Nevertheless, for some values of $\alpha$, we recover efficient constructions, and recent work using Monte Carlo simulations provides numerical evidence of high fidelity gate compilation across a range of neglecton parameters~\cite{Long_2025_topological}.

-In addition to proving universality, we present a representation-theoretic description of the model based on the unrolled quantum group $U_q^H(\mathfrak{sl}_2)$ at a root of unity.
-This includes an explicit description of the affine braid group representations, the associated Hilbert spaces, and the role of the modified trace and Hermitian structures in enabling nontrivial computational dynamics.
+Another contribution of this work is the identification of special values of $\alpha$ for which the computational subspace decouples completely from the indefinite sector.
+In these cases, all braid operations act within a genuinely positive-definite Hilbert space, with no leakage into states of indefinite norm, making these parameter values particularly appealing for physical realization.

+The standard theory of Ising anyons allows for the implementation of exact Clifford gates, at the cost of universality.
+The non-semisimple encoding introduced in \cite{iulianelli2025} and used predominantly in this article supports universal computation but no longer produces exact Clifford gates.
+Section~\ref{subsec:encodings} introduces a new alternative encoding scheme for single qubit operations that retain the ability of Ising anyons to produce exact Clifford gates, while augmenting with a neglecton affording universal single qubit operations.

+We also include a clear account of the representation-theoretic background for the semisimple Ising model, since this provides the foundation for the non-semisimple theory and the Hermitian and modified-trace structures that emerge once projective and other indecomposable modules enter the picture.
+Even in the familiar semisimple case, the positive-definite inner products on fusion spaces are almost never written down explicitly.
+Their existence is typically inferred from the unitarity of the corresponding TQFTs, which in turn rests on deep results in the representation theory of quantum groups -- most notably work of Kirillov~\cite{Kir96}, Wenzl~\cite{Wen98}, and others establishing the compatibility of these Hermitian forms with tensor products.

+Finally, we address the potential for physical realization of neglectons.
+Semisimple anyon theories such as Ising and Fibonacci have long-standing theoretical motivation and partial experimental support.
+Their modular tensor categories arise from rational conformal field theories (RCFTs)~\cite{MR990772,Bakalov2001}, which in turn produce unitary Chern–Simons theories with fixed, discrete anyon types.
+In the fractional quantum Hall setting, RCFT correlators generate trial wavefunctions whose quasihole counting, entanglement spectra, and energy gaps closely match numerical studies of realistic Coulomb Hamiltonians~\cite{MOORE1991362,PhysRevLett.80.1505,PhysRevLett.84.4685}.
+Although the chiral Ising and Fibonacci phases themselves are not known to arise from strictly local microscopic Hamiltonians~\cite{Kitaev_2012}, their doubled, non-chiral counterparts do admit exactly solvable realizations.
+Kitaev’s honeycomb model~\cite{Kit} and the Levin–Wen string-net Hamiltonians~\cite{LW} provide commuting-projector lattice models whose excitations realize doubled Ising and doubled Fibonacci anyons, establishing a concrete setting in which these semisimple phases emerge as bona fide topological orders.